 There are only three bolts standing between you and a perfectly adjusted derailleur.
 Start by checking the derailleur limits:

 - Change to the smallest sprocket to check the lower limit.
 The jockey wheel should be lined up underneath the smallest sprocket at this point.
 If not, you'll need to turn the "H" bolt.

 - When it's time to adjust the upper limit, change to the largest sprocket.
-If the jockey wheel is not positioned exactly beneath the largest sprocket, you'll need to turn the "L" bolt.
+If the jockey wheel is not positioned exactly beneath the largest sprocket, you'll need to turn the "L" screw.

 But in which direction?
-When you turn the H bolt in a clockwise direction, the jockey wheel moves to the left and towards the wheel.
-And when you turn the H bolt in an anti-clockwise direction, the jockey wheel moves to the right and away from the wheel.
-It’s the other way around for the L bolt.
+When you turn the "H" screw in a clockwise direction, the jockey wheel moves to the left, towards the wheel.
+When you turn it in an anti-clockwise direction, the jockey wheel moves to the right and away from the wheel.
+The exact same thing applies to the "L" screw too.

 Using the barrel adjuster on the trigger shifter – located where the cable enters the gear shifter on the handlebars – you can adjust the tension of the gear cable.